 What to do about root rot

 The best way to deal with severe root rot is to transplant the plant to a large pot with new soil.
+I use and highly recommend terra cotta pots like these from Amazon.
 Only water the plant when the top of the soil is dry and water it by pouring water into the plate underneath the pot if possible.

 Root rot is almost always caused by incorrect watering.
 I have a guide for watering basil here, so you can avoid it.